BPForEveryone/BloodPressureForEveryone/README.md

 - iOS 11.0 or later

 ### Beta Install
-- Connect iPhone to a computer with iTunes.
+- Connect iPhone to a computer with iTunes
-- Drag & Drop the BPForEveryone.ipa or BPForProfessionals.ipa to the phone to sync.
+- Drag & Drop the BPForEveryone.ipa or BPForProfessionals.ipa to the phone to sync

 ### Alternative Beta Install
-- Download XCode on a Mac computer.
+- Download the latest Xcode on a system running macOS 10.12 Sierra or later
 - Open a new project from source control using this link, https://github.com/BPForEveryone/BloodPressureForEveryone
-- Click near the run tab and set the target to a connected iPhone (optional, otherwise will emulate on the computer).
+- Click near the run tab and set the target to a connected iPhone (optional, otherwise will emulate on the computer)
-- Click the run tab to build the application to the target destination (and run, if target is computer).
+- Click the run tab to build the application to the target destination (and run, if target is computer)

 ### Official Download and Installation (Coming Soon)
 - Navigate to the App Store to find and download our application